-If your business is relatively new and you’re offering a complex product or service (such as a SaaS tool), then a long form page is in order.
+If your business is relatively new and you have a complex product/service, then a long form page is in order.
 The opposite is true for a straightforward offer, such as our Top 10 A/B Testing Tips.

 The Home Chef has a short form post-click landing page because the name itself explains what the service is all about: